top of page

 First Step

+The absolute first step is for you to contact me and set up 55 min consultation.
 Then we start with an assessment of your High school courses and grades, standardized test scores (if you have taken any), extracurricular activities, current courses, and future classes.
 The goal is to make sure that we create a very clear and comprehensive profile for maximum consideration.

 Creating a Time-line